da230896/TeamAvengersKatas/3.ADRs/StranglerPattern for migration from Monolithic to microservices.md

  - Learn from mistakes quickly
  - Identify the right bounded context
  - Test is throughly ,
- - Incrementely deploy new services.
+ - Incrementally deploy new services.
  - This will also improve the time to market.